 19. Picturesque Reine – Lofoten’s Instagram Star

-Reine is well known as one of the most photogenic fishing villages in Lofoten, and a lot of the classic Lofoten motives come from this area.
+Reine is well known as one of the most photogenic fishing villages in Lofoten, and many of the classic Lofoten motives come from this area.

 Reine consists of several small islands connected by bridges.
 First, there’s Sakrisøya island, where you’ll find Anitas Seafood restaurant and shop, famous for its fishburger.